-On August 1, 2024, the Company entered into a Stock Purchase Agreement (the "Stock Purchase Agreement") with the selling stockholders named therein.
-Pursuant to the terms of the Stock Purchase Agreement and concurrently with entering into such agreement, the Company acquired all of the issued and outstanding shares of Megatran ("the "Acquisition"), for aggregate consideration in an amount equal to \$61,350,000 (the "Purchase Price"), which consideration amount shall be subject to various adjustments set forth in the Stock Purchase Agreement (including those described below) and consists of: (a) (i) \$25,000,000, minus (ii) the Indebtedness (as defined in the Stock Purchase Agreement) outstanding as of immediately prior to the closing, minus (iii) Company Expenses (as defined in the Stock Purchase Agreement) (collectively, the "Cash Purchase Price"); (b) a number of restricted shares (rounded up or down to the nearest whole share, as applicable) (the "Company Shares") of the Company's common stock, \$.01 par value per share ("Common Stock") equal to the quotient obtained by dividing (x) \$31,350,000 (the "Share Purchase Price") by (y) the closing price per share of Common Stock on the Nasdaq Global Select Market on the last trading day immediately preceding the Closing Date; and (c) an additional cash payment equal to \$5,000,000, as adjusted pursuant to Sections 5.6(c), (d), and (f) of the Stock Purchase Agreement (the "Additional Cash Purchase Price").
-Megatran is now a wholly-owned subsidiary of the Company and is operated and reported as a component of its Grid business unit.
+On August 1, 2024 (the "Acquisition Date"), the Company entered into a Stock Purchase Agreement (the "Stock Purchase Agreement") with the selling stockholders named therein.
+Pursuant to the terms of the Stock Purchase Agreement and concurrently with entering into such agreement, the Company acquired all of the issued and outstanding shares of Megatran Industries, Inc. ("Megatran") (the "Acquisition"), for aggregate consideration in an amount equal to \$61.4 million (the "Purchase Price"), which consideration amount was subject to various adjustments set forth in the Stock Purchase Agreement (including those described below) and consisted of: (a) (i) \$25.0 million, minus (ii) the Indebtedness (as defined in the Stock Purchase Agreement) outstanding as of immediately prior to the closing, minus (iii) Company Expenses (as defined in the Stock Purchase Agreement) (collectively, the "Cash Purchase Price"); (b) a number of restricted shares (rounded up or down to the nearest whole share, as applicable) (the "Company Shares") of the Company's common stock, \$.01 par value per share ("Common Stock") equal to the quotient obtained by dividing (x) \$31.4 million (the "Share Purchase Price") by (y) the closing price per share of Common Stock on the Nasdaq Global Select Market on the last trading day immediately preceding the Closing Date; and (c) an additional cash payment equal to \$5.0 million, as adjusted pursuant to Sections 5.6(c), (d), and (f) of the Stock Purchase Agreement (the "Additional Cash Purchase Price").
+Megatran is now a wholly-owned subsidiary of the Company and, together with its wholly-owned subsidiaries and affiliates, is operated and reported as a component of its Grid business unit.
+On September 23, 2024, the Company paid \$3.3 million to the selling stockholders, which was calculated based on the agreed upon formula set forth in the Stock Purchase Agreement.
+This amount is reflected as the change in fair value of this contingent consideration in the three and six months ended September 30, 2024.
+As of S